luismarques/qemu/docs/opentitan/flashgen.md

 ### Arguments

+* `-A` accept any kind of input files, discarding all sanity checks.
+This option should only be used to check the behavior of the VM and guest code when invalid files are stored in the embedded flash device.

 * `-a bank` specify the data partition to store the binary file into, mutually exclusive with `-t`.

 * `-B elf` specify an alternative path to the BL0 ELF file.
 If not specified, the ELF path file is